-Next time you’re at the grocery store, even at a so-called “healthy” Whole Foods or similar, go take a gander at the frozen and refrigerated meats which are already seasoned.
+Next time you’re at the grocery store, even a so-called “health” foods store, go take a gander at the frozen and refrigerated meats which are already seasoned.
 On the labels of many, you will see “Natural Smoke Flavor” listed.
 Whether it’s in the water soluble form or dried, it’s the same thing.

 The vegan meats have it too.
 Tofurky smoked ham lists it as the very last thing on the ingredients label.
 A number of pre-seasoned tofu, tempeh, and seitan products contain it.

 Then there are the chips, crackers, and pretzels.

 Review the label for Cheez-It Smokey Provolone and you will see “real hickory smoke flavor added.”
 The Triscuit Smoked Gouda is similar.

 The most likely foods you will encounter containing this ingredient are those which are barbecue flavored.

 A bag of Kettle Backyard Barbeque potato chips lists natural smoke flavor, as do Lay’s Barbecue (including their Kettle Cooked Mesquite version), Popchips, as well as most brands – including organic – which are striving for that grill-inspired taste.

 Sweet Baby Ray’s, Jack Daniel’s, and KC Masterpiece list it, among others.